Interstate 490 (New York): Route description

 Heading northeast from exit 47 of the New York State Thruway (I-90), I-490 passes through rural portions of eastern Genesee County and western Monroe County, skirting the villages of Bergen and Churchville.
 Gradually, the expressway takes a more easterly alignment near exit 3 before returning to the northeast at exit 4.
 At exit 6, I-490 intersects the Airport Expressway (NY 204).
 Past this interchange, I-490 heads due north, connecting to NY 33 and NY 531 before returning east.
 Prior to crossing the Erie Canal, I-490 meets NY 390 and I-390.
 Beyond the junction lies the canal and the city of Rochester.

 Between the Mount Read Boulevard interchange at exit 10 and the Genesee River, I-490 is referred to as the "Western Gateway".
-This section, which saw major decorative and structural improvements in the late 2000s, travels due east through heavily residential neighborhoods before turning to the southeast near Innovative Field and a junction with the Inner Loop at exit 13.
+This section, which saw major decorative and structural improvements in the late 2000s, travels due east through heavily residential neighborhoods before turning to the southeast near ESL Ballpark and a junction with the Inner Loop at exit 13.
 Just west of this point, I-490 passes over West Broad Street (NY 31) and close to the former Rochester terminal of the Buffalo, Rochester and Pittsburgh Railway, which now houses Nick Tahou Hots.

 I-490 now becomes part of the Inner Loop as it passes just south of the city center and heads toward the Genesee River.
 I-490 crosses both the river and NY 383 by way of the Frederick Douglass–Susan B. Anthony Memorial Bridge and connects to NY 15 before leaving the Inner Loop and turning south and east to follow the former pathway of the Erie Canal and the Rochester subway through the east side of the city.
 Along this stretch, I-490 connects to NY 31 (now part of Monroe Avenue) and passes north of Cobbs Hill Reservoir and the surrounding Cobbs Hill Park.